-ADA Compliant Bathroom Layout: Know What Is It and Why Is It Useful?
+ADA Bathroom Layout: Know What Is It and Why Is It Useful?

-Are you planning to redesign your bathroom or building a new one?
+Are you planning to redesign your bathroom or build a new one?
 Then, you should consider the ADA bathroom layout for your new design.
 Wait! what is ADA?

 ADA stands for Americans with Disabilities Act and the main purpose of this act is to provide equal access and convenience to disabled people in public places.